stianlaa/byte-barometer/backend/README.md

 # Byte-Barometer Backend

-This repository includes the backend implementation for the Byte-Barometer application, and subsequent utility for populating and managing the relevant vector database indices.
+This directory defines the backend for the Byte-Barometer application.
+It also provides subsequent utility for populating and managing the relevant vector database indices, through actions such as `create`, `delete` and `populate`.

 # Quick summary

-The backend offers a websocket endpoint where clients can query for a subject making use of the hybrid embedding search capabilities of some vector databases.
-In short a query works as follows:
+The backend application offers a websocket endpoint where clients can query for a subject making use of the hybrid embedding search capabilities of some vector databases.
+In short a query involves the following steps:

-1. The query string is received over websocket, and the sender client id is noted
+1. The query string is received over websocket, and the sender client id is noted.
-2. The query string is converted into a sparse and a dense embedding, using Splade and OpenAI
-3. A weighting factor is applied to the sparse and dense vector to prioritize between semantic and conventional search.
+2. The query string is converted into a [sparse embedding](https://www.pinecone.io/learn/splade/) and a [dense embedding](https://platform.openai.com/docs/guides/embeddings), using Splade and OpenAI respectively.
+These are weighted to prioritize between semantic and conventional search.

-4. A vector database query is performed to find the N closest entries sorted by relevancy.
+3. A vector database query is performed to find the N closest entries sorted by relevancy.
-5. Sequentially aspect based sentiment analysis is performen on the entries, with the query string as the aspect.
-6. As results become available, they are emitted to the client who entered the query.
+4. Aspect based sentiment analysis is applied on the entries, with the query string as the aspect, and as results become available they are published back to the client.

 ## System setup